ashwinikd/ashwinikd.github.io/_posts/2020-07-30-router-series-1.markdown

 title:  "Monitoring your wireless router with Prometheus Node Exporter"
 date:   2020-07-30 16:14:42 +0530
 categories: monitoring router prometheus
+series: "router-monitoring"
 ---

-This is first in series of posts on monitoring your wireless router.
-In this post we will setup [node_exporter](https://github.com/prometheus/node_exporter) on the router which will allow us to pull basic performance metrics.
-I have an [Asus RT-AC68U](https://www.asus.com/in/Networking/RTAC68U/) with
+This is first in [series of posts]({{ site.url }}/series/router-monitoring) on monitoring your wireless router.
+In this post we will setup
+[node_exporter](https://github.com/prometheus/node_exporter) on the router which will allow us to pull basic performance metrics.
+I have an
-[AsusWRT-Merlin](https://www.asuswrt-merlin.net/) firmware installed on it.
+[Asus RT-AC68U](https://www.asus.com/in/Networking/RTAC68U/) with [AsusWRT-Merlin](https://www.asuswrt-merlin.net/) firmware installed on it.
 This allows me to setup cron jobs and custom scripts on the router which is required to setup the monitoring.
 You can check out the complete list of [additional features](https://www.asuswrt-merlin.net/features) that Merlin firmware provides.
 The instructions here should work on other Asus routers with Meriln firmware but might need some modifications to work on DDWRT or Tomato.

 For pulling and persisting the metrics I am be using [Prometheus](https://prometheus.io) which is an open-source monitoring solution.
 I have it installed on a home server which is up 24x7 and connected to the router.
 A static IP is configured for the server which makes things convenient but the setup